 Odontos is a Greek word for tooth.
 Odonates are carnivorous as nymphs and adults, and the nymphs are characterized by toothed mandibles (jaws) at the end of a long, extendable mouth part.
 Odonates are compelling to learn about, and we still have much to learn.

 Here are some other cool facts about them!

 - Dragonflies are predatory, capturing other insects in mid-flight

 - Dragonflies can spend several years underwater as larvae before emerging and transforming into winged adults.

 - The longest-known insect migration in the world is undergone by a dragonfly called the wandering glider.

-- In a migration that lasts for several generations, some populations of wandering glider travel 11,000 miles from India to southern Africa, twice the distance traveled by monarchs!
+- In a migration that lasts for several generations, some populations of wandering glider travel 11,000 miles from India to Mozambique, twice the distance traveled by monarchs!

 The goal of these dragonfly surveys is to document:

 - Diversity, or the number of species found in the watershed

 - Abundance, or how many of each species might live in the watershed.